 With cancer care, this is a particularly serious issue.
-Recent findings by the Institute of Medicine show that far too many oncologists and other providers involved in treating cancer are not providing the best care, even when they are doing their best.
+Findings by the Institute of Medicine show that far too many oncologists and other providers involved in treating cancer are not providing the best care, even when they are doing their best.

 Part of the problem is actually a positive development: cancer research is moving forward rapidly, with new discoveries happening apace.
 Finding time to not only keep up with this research but translate it into practice is difficult for far too many doctors.

 For example, the advances in genetics research show that the same type of cancer can be very different from person to person, including how a person will respond to particular treatments.
 Yet many people with cancer do not know this and are not tested to determine which treatment has the best chance of working.